Blood Test Negligence Claims – How Much Compensation Can I Claim?

 All three conditions are incredibly serious.
 HIV presents itself with short, flu-like symptoms for between two and six weeks.
 After this, the symptoms do appear to go away.
 However, the damage to your immune system continues.

 Hepatitis C is a virus that has an impact on the liver.
-It can be life threatening, especially if it is not treated quickly.
+It can be life-threatening, especially if it is not treated quickly.
 Symptoms include feeling and being sick, abdominal pain, loss of appetite, feeling tired all of the time, and flu-like symptoms.

 Hepatitis B is also a liver infection, which is caused by a virus that has spread through body fluids and blood.
 While most people do not have symptoms and can fight off hepatitis B, it can be very dangerous in children.
 It often persists for years when a child contracts it, eventually causing severe damage to the liver in a lot of cases.

 Despite being rare, there is a small risk of other infections being transmitted as a consequence of contamination in blood, such as Epstein-Barr virus (EBV) and cytomegalovirus (CMV).
+People affected by these conditions could make blood test negligence claims.

 Can blood labs make mistakes?
 The simple answer to this question is yes.
 Although there are stringent measures in place and all employees have the required training, mistakes do happen.
 Even regulated and inspected labs can make medical laboratory errors involving: